I have taught one doctrine, namely, the infinitude of the private man. Ralph Waldo Emerson, Journals

 At the foundations of modern life lies the revolutionary idea of transcendental Individualism: the individual human soul as one, indivisible, and whole.
 We mark the beginning of our new world by declaring the independence of the individual, the freedom of the individual, the sanctity of the individual, the essential equality of all individual souls.
 In the soul originates all the powers of society, all that has been or shall be.
-The signal revelation of modern history is simple this: “the individual is the world.”
+The signal revelation of modern history is simply this: “the individual is the world.”

 In America, this ideal is often associated with Ralph Waldo Emerson and the experiment in recovered origins undertaken by Henry Thoreau at Walden Pond in 1845.
 The transcendentalists of the American Renaissance sought to individuate the truths affirmed as self-evident by the founders in 1776.
 With the closing of the American frontier in 1890, that same ideal went to earth to give rise to the wilderness preservation movement in the West.
 It is one ideal in many guises.

-In an ever more divided world, Innermost House is a pioneer outpost research station in human unity.
+Innermost House is a pioneer outpost research station in human unity.
 We are engaged in a continuing experiment in "Life in the Woods," undertaken to cultivate a deeper and richer expectation of life in the world.
 We are building a culture of individuality where male and female, black and white, rich and poor, East and West, young and old, are truly one in the soul.
 In the words of Abraham Lincoln, we seek an abiding union in spirit as "the last best hope of earth."

 IMAGES ”Misty Morning on Lake,” Getty Images 473168848